 Health care specialty chemicals manufacturer Evonik unveiled its latest expansions in Birmingham – a $50 million investment that will create 50 jobs.
 The expansion includes a new powder/liquid filling line for its drug delivery business, a new Resomer production facility adjacent to its existing plant and a global R&D center for medical devices that will develop patient-friendly medical devices.

 Stewart Industries International announced it will open a new aircraft repair and storage operation in the former Kaiser Aircraft facility near the Birmingham-Shuttlesworth International Airport, creating at least 200 jobs.

 Autocar Trucks hosted a ribbon cutting ceremony at its manufacturing plant in Center Point.
-The company will invest $120 million to open the plant, where its heavy-duty cab-over-engine trucks are built.
+The company is investing $120 million to open the plant, where its heavy-duty cab-over-engine trucks are built.
 The plant is located in a 1 million-square-foot complex spanning both Center Point and Birmingham and is home to 746 employees.

 Amazon announced it will build a state-of-the-art fulfillment center in Bessemer that will employ over 1,500.
 The company will invest $325 million in the project.